Cinque Terre Walk Write a review

 Today we say farewell to Monterosso and hike to Portovenere, starting from Riomaggiore, the last of the Cinque Terre villages.
 Our walk takes us past a medieval church, through scented pine forests, and finally down past the Genovese fortress that protected Portovenere from marauding corsair pirates and its rival naval republic, Pisa.
 Dramatic cliffs plunge into the blue waters of the Mediterranean in a setting so beautiful that Byron, Shelly, and D.H.
 Lawrence fell to its charms.
 You will have time to meander through the village’s narrow pedestrian streets before a private van transfer to La Spezia, where we catch the train north to the bustling town of Santa Margherita Ligure.
 About 60 kilometers north of La Spezia, Santa Margherita is an elegant coastal town whose waterfront promenade is lined with regal villas and grand “Belle Epoque” period hotels.
 The Hotel Jolanda is our home for the last two nights.
 One of our favorite restaurants awaits us this evening.
+Overnight Santa Margherita Ligure.
 Hotel, breakfast and dinner included.